RecordEvolution/IMCtermite/README.md

 * [Usage and Examples](#Usage)
 * [References](#References)

-## Fileformat
+## File format

-A data file of _IMC Bus Format_ type with extension _.raw_ is a _mixed text/binary
-file_ featuring a set of markers (keys) that indicate the start of various blocks of data providing meta information and the actual measurement data.
-Every single marker is introduced by character `"|" = 0x 7c` followed by two uppercase letters, which characterize the type of marker.
+A data file of the _IMC Bus Format_ type with the extension _.raw_ is a _mixed text/binary file_ featuring a set of markers (keys) that indicate the start of various blocks of data that provide meta information and the actual measurement data.
+Every single marker is introduced by the character `"|" = 0x 7c` followed by two uppercase letters that characterize the type of marker.
 Each block is further divided into several parameters separated by commata `"," = 0x 2c` and terminated by a semicolon `";" = 0x 3b`.
-For instance, the header - first 600 bytes - of a raw file may look like this (in UTF-8 encoding)
+For instance, the header - first 600 bytes - of a raw file may look like this (in UTF-8 encoding):

 ```
 |CF,2,1,1;|CK,1,3,1,1;